 - create and save customised geographic areas and data items (recodes).

-For information on data items available for the 2016 Census, see the 2016 Census TableBuilder Basic and Pro Data item list (cat. no. 2079.0).
-Census data for place of work is currently unavailable as an issue is being corrected.
+For information on data items available for the 2016 Census, see the 2016 Census TableBuilder Guest, Basic and Pro Data item list (cat. no. 2079.0)

 Which product is best for you?